MaliaMcLau/Typescript-Samples/README.md

   ```

 Various templates could be injected into the accordion by passing the TemplateRef type variables into the accordion component instance.
 This allowed for further customizations
 for what types of data were displayed.
-The redacted-accordion view contains three ng-container tag blocks that rely on the TemplateRef inputs.
+The redacted-accordion view contains three ng-template tag blocks that display if the appropriate TemplateRef input is passed.

 ------------------------------------------------------
 *Updating the Accordion After Changes to Child Nodes.*